markuswntr/swift-simdx/README.md

-# SIMDX
+# 🎹 SIMDX

-*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C (see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target).
-Furthermore, *SIMDX* provides a fast and portable implementation of SIMD like intrinsics on **hardware which doesn't natively support** them, making *SIMDX* independent of the target hardware.
-Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically inlines the appropriate  intrinsic functions of the target hardware.

-> **Warning.** Not meant to be used in production, created for learning purposes!
+> **Warning.** Not meant to be used in production – created for learning purposes!
 > <br/><br/> See [**Stumbling on SIMD**](https://blog.wntr.me/posts/001-the-properties-of-space/) series to learn how this project came to be.
 If you want to report a bug or an unexpected behaviour, feel free to open an issue.
 If have suggestions or really anything else that helps evolving the library and/or are interested in the details feel free to contact me on [Twitter](https://twitter.com/markuswntr).

+*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C and exposes them to Swift as generic types.
+Furthermore, *SIMDX* provides a fast and portable implementation of SIMD like intrinsics on **hardware that does not natively support them** or has a limited feature set, making *SIMDX* independent of the target hardware – without additional external dependencies.
+The raison d'être of the package is to provide a simple, unified and generic API for vector and matrix types and operations that chooses the fastest calculation path available to the target hardware automatically.
+Further details on the C implementation can be found within the documentation and source code of the `CSIMDX` module, while more details on the Swift implementation can be found within the documentation and source of the `SIMDX` module.

-## Coding example
+## Example

 Given a `color` that should be modified in `brightness` on each channel separately and then multiplied by a `scale` factor on each lanes equally.

+Without SIMDX

 **Example 1.1:**